Frequently asked questions (FAQs)

 How do I pay the PEBB Continuation Coverage premiums?

-After we receive your first full payment, there are two payment options for future payments:
+After we receive your first premium payment, including applicable premium surcharges, there are two payment options for future payments:

 - Automatic bank account withdrawals (EDS).